Academic Symphony Orchestra of the Lviv Philharmonic: History

 In 1796, violinist and conductor Józef Elsner initiated the creation of the first Music Academy in Lviv.
 It brought together professional musicians and educated amateurs and became the first concert organization in the city.
-In 1799, Karol Lipinski became the first violinist, concertmaster of the Lviv Theater, and from 1811 - its conductor.
-Lipinsky initiated the creation of the symphony orchestra.
+In 1799, Karol Lipiński became the first violinist and concertmaster of the Lviv Theatre, and from 1811 its conductor.
+Lipiński initiated the creation of the symphony orchestra.
 Franz Xaver Wolfgang Mozart, son of Wolfgang Amadeus Mozart, founded the Society of St. Cecilia in 1826, in which there were a choir and an institute of singing.
 The activity of the society became an impetus for the formation of new professional cells of organized musical and artistic life.
-Symphony concerts with the participation of professional musicians and amateurs were also organized by the "Society of friends of music," which operated since 1834.
-Within a few years, it received an official status under the name "Society for the development of music in Galicia," later – "Galician Music Society" (GMT).
+Symphony concerts with the participation of professional musicians and amateurs were also organized by the Society of Friends of Music, which operated since 1834.
+Within a few years, it received an official status under the name Society for the Development of Music in Galicia, later Galician Music Society (GMT).